 No, for the same reason that rape laws do not promote the idea that sex is shameful.
 Rather, such laws promote the idea that women’s – and men’s – bodies are their own, and cannot be used sexually without their consent.

-The Cyber Civil Rights Initiative has been working with the office of Congresswoman Jackie Speier (D-CA) on a federal bill addressing the issue, tentatively titled the Intimate Privacy Protection Act.
-It will be introduced in June 2016.
+In addition to working with state legislators, the Cyber Civil Rights Initiative has worked with the office of Congresswoman Jackie Speier (D-CA) and Senator Kamala Harris (D-CA) on a bipartisan federal bill addressing the issue.
+Originally titled the Intimate Privacy Protection Act (IPPA) and introduced in July 2016, it was re-introduced as the ENOUGH Act in November 2017.
+Its status is pending.

 Yes.
 State criminal laws are necessary to address conduct that does not cross state lines or implicate interstate commerce.
 Federal law is necessary because state laws are limited both by jurisdiction and by the aforementioned Communications Decency Act §230, which creates high hurdles for either civil or criminal charges against website operators who host nonconsensual pornography.
 The Internet has greatly facilitated the production and distribution of nonconsensual porn, and federal criminal law is the most effective and appropriate means of addressing interstate crimes.
 The special immunity that §230 provides against state criminal laws and tort claims does not apply to violations of federal criminal law.